 By mid-July, early August, summer can start to feel long when you have young children to care for and entertain.
 Summer should still be fun but you’re tired, right?
 I get it!
+It might be a hot day but everyone still needs to get outside and you need creative ways to engage children in outdoor activities.
 I have 10+ ways to play with the water hose this summer.
 Between sprinklers, sensory play, tarps, pool noodles, umbrellas, cars, and watering cans I have some ideas for you.

 10+ Ways to Play with a Water Hose This Summer